-Forestry (NRCS 2002; 2014):
+Forestry (NRCS 2002; 2014)

-Management: Field measured site index values average 64 for white oak, 65 for black oak and 70 for shortleaf pine.
-Timber management opportunities are generally good.
+Management: Estimated site index values range from 55 to 65 for oak.
 Create group openings of at least 2 acres.
 Large clearcuts should be minimized if possible to reduce impacts on wildlife and aesthetics.
-Uneven-aged management using single tree selection or group selection cuttings of 1⁄2 to 1 acre are other options that can be used if clear cutting is not desired or warranted.
-Using prescribed fire as a management tool could have a negative impact on timber quality, may not be fitting, or should be used with caution on a particular site if timber management is the primary objective.
+Uneven-aged management using single tree selection or small group selection cuttings of 1⁄2 to 1 acre are other options that can be used if clear cutting is not desired or warranted.
+Uneven-aged management will slowly cause an increase in more shade tolerant species such as sugar maple.
+Using prescribed fire as a management tool could have a negative impact on timber quality or should be used with caution on a particular site if timber management is the primary objective.